L. Tom Perry Special Collections Library: William A. Wilson Folklore Archive and Veteran's History

 The BYU Folklore collection was started by William A. Wilson, a professor at the university.
 He was given a small office space to begin a folklore archive.
 In 1995 this archive hired its first full permanent archivist to oversee the collection.
 When Wilson retired, this archive became part of the Harold B. Lee Library.
 Since 1999, BYU's Folklore Collection has been a part of Special Collections.
 This collection includes field notes from BYU folklore students and focuses on families and the religious lives of Latter-day Saints.
 It is the largest collection of Mormon folklore and contains legends, songs, jokes, riddles, and personal narratives.
 It also contains information on the culture of Utah County specifically, including information related to Provo Canyon.

 This collection oversees the Saints at War Project which was started in 1999 to collect stories of Latter-day Saint veterans.
 Materials and oral histories have been collected that range from present day to the Mormon Battalion.
-The project was started by Dr. Robert Freeman and Dr. Dennis Wright and is in partnership with the Veterans History Project at the U.S. Library of Congress.
+The project was started by Robert Freeman and Dennis Wright and is in partnership with the Veterans History Project at the U.S. Library of Congress.